Join us!

 Terms

-• Post-holders must meet all our essential criteria and preference will be given to those also meeting some of our preferred criteria (see below).
+• Must meet all our essential selection criteria and preference will be given to those also meeting some of our preferred criteria (see below).

-• All post-holders must be between 21 and 65 years of age.
+• Aged between 21 and 65 years of age.
 (In very exceptional circumstances we may consider slightly younger.)

-• All post-holders must make their own travel arrangements to/from Istria.
+• Must make own travel arrangements to/from Istria.
 We may be able to collect from a nearby airport (ideally Pula, alternatively Trieste, Rijeka or Ljubljana) or bus/train station (Novigrad, Buzet, Koper or Trieste) if needed.

 • If a post-holder is unable or unwilling to do jobs required of them, we will try to find a solution or compromise which works for all.
 If this is not possible we will terminate the placement.